 A habitat tree is a native tree, dead or alive, with a hollow or substantial trunk diameter.
 Trees with a diameter over 50cm may be protected under state and federal legislation, as habitat for threatened species such as black cockatoos.
 Where there are many potential habitat trees on a site, the Shire prioritises the mapping and protection of trees with a diameter of 80cm or greater.

 Most development affecting the natural environment will require planning approval.
-However there are exemptions for certain types of work (e.g. installing perimeter firebreaks to comply with bushfire requirements) or for smaller lots, where retaining bushland is not practical.
+However there are specific exemptions for certain types of work (e.g. installing perimeter firebreaks to comply with bushfire requirements) or for smaller lots, where retaining bushland is not practical.

 If you are unsure whether your plans will require formal planning approval, it is best to contact the Shire's Planning and Environment Service on 9290 6740.
-Clearing, or earthworks affecting watercourses without approval, may be an offence under the Planning and Development Act 2005.
-You can also request a Shire Environmental
+Clearing native vegetation or modifying watercourses without approval may be an offence under the Planning and Development Act 2005 and other legislation.

 Planning application forms (and Keeping of Stock management questionnaire) are available from the Planning Service section.

 Works in or near a watercourse (creekline or wetland area) may require a beds and banks permit from DWER.
 Clearing or development that affects protected native species, or the Helena River floodplain, may require separate approvals from the Department of Biodiversity, Conservation and Attractions.